NIOZ Courses & Summer Schools

-NIOZ organises the annual Marine Masters Summer Course and is co-organiser of two summer schools that bring together marine scientists and students from Dutch as well as international universities.
+NIOZ organises the annual Marine Masters Summer Course and is co-organiser of a number of summer schools that bring together marine scientists and students from Dutch as well as international universities.
 Their aim is to give insight into current directions of marine research, while encouraging exchange across disciplinary and country borders.
 Furthermore, NIOZ also is involved in training workshops for professionals.

 NIOZ Marine Masters Summer Course, 7-19 July 2024